tonyg/ocaml-networking/README.md

       in
       count 10;
       printf "Closing the connection.\n%!";
-      flush cout;
       close s

-Note the calls to `flush`, forcing buffered output out to the actual socket.
+Note the mysterious `%!` format specifiers in the format strings: these translate into calls to `flush`, forcing buffered output out to the actual socket.
+The alternative would be to call `flush cout` directly ourselves.

 The function that depends on `conn_main` is the accept loop, which repeatedly accepts a connection and spawns a connection thread for it.